-In this vein, you’ll want to determine what type of revolving line of credit will be best for your business—considering secured vs. unsecured, short-term vs. long-term, and bank vs. online credit lines.
+You’ll want to determine what type of revolving line of credit will be best for your business, considering secured vs. unsecured, short-term vs. long-term, and bank vs. online credit lines.

-By using the qualifications you established in step one, you’ll be able to narrow down your options to find the right business lines of credit to apply for.
+By using the qualifications you established in Step 1, you’ll be able to narrow down your options to find the right business lines of credit to apply for.

 Generally, a short-term line of credit is a credit line with repayment terms of a year or less, whereas a long-term credit has repayment terms of longer than a year.